Boarding school Dorms in San Diego

 If I live close enough, is it okay to go home on the weekend?

 Yes, some students go home on the weekend or during selected weekends.
 Airports are close by, so some even fly home on longer weekends.
 Block schedule on Fridays helps too and allows students to get out early.
 On Closed Weekends, all cadets must stay on campus for events and/or special training.

 Do you get to go home during the holidays?

 Yes, all students are required to go home or stay with a host family during holidays and during the summer.

 Are boarding schools for high achievers only?

-Whether you choose a military boarding school or a more traditional boarding school, these schools are life and college preparatory.
-In fact, many famous people, including diplomats, politicians, entrepreneurs, and executives have attended boarding schools.
-As a result of living away from home, they earned a competitive edge for college and/or their career.
-But unlike many boarding schools, Army and Navy Academy fully appreciates the challenges of being a teenage boy in today’s world.
-With this in mind, we are often more open to candidates with high commitment and potential.
-Learn more about types of schools in our blog.
+Unlike many boarding schools, Army and Navy Academy fully appreciates the challenges of being a teenage boy in today’s world.
+With this in mind, we are more open to candidates with high commitment and potential.

 Will we get to see the dorms when we schedule a tour?

 Yes, absolutely!
 Contact the Admission Office to schedule your personalized tour and campus visit.